The Definitive Guide to Wood Sanders: Types, Uses and Comparisons

 Would you like to guess what this sander resembles?
 I simply cannot refrain from shooting a fun fact out; it bears resemblance to a drum!
 This is because of its drum-like feature jutting out from a tabletop.

 The OSS comes in various sizes (ranging between 1/2 to 4-inch diameters).
-Additionally, a few versions also come with plug-ins that can increase its functionality.
+Additionally, a few versions also come with plug-ins that can increase their functionality.
 These plug-ins can convert the drum into a belt sander, making it a multi-purpose sander of wood.

-Generally, OSS is used to smooth out the edges of planks or boards, however with the introduction of larger versions, it is now possible to create sloped edges by tilting the drum at an angle of 45 degrees.
+Generally, OSS is used to smooth out the edges of planks or boards, however, with the introduction of larger versions, it is now possible to create sloped edges by tilting the drum at an angle of 45 degrees.

-Because of its vertical formation, it is ideal when it comes to large scale projects (especially on curved surfaces) however, the smaller versions also work effectively for DIYs.
+Because of its vertical formation, it is ideal when it comes to large-scale projects (especially on curved surfaces) however, the smaller versions also work effectively for DIYs.

-1. Drywall Sander
+viii.
+Drywall Sander

 Image of a drywall sanders

-The drywall sander appears to be a long pole ending circularly at the end.
-Another incoming fun fact: it greatly resembles a metal detector.
 There are different models when it comes to drywall sanders.
 One has its handle near the center, for better grip to perform close-up jobs, while the others have rectangular sanding platforms.

-Mainly the sander is used to smooth surfaces and remove any surplus fixatives.
+The sander is mainly used to smooth surfaces and remove any surplus fixatives.
 The long pole-like feature also allows for a longer reach resulting in the sander being extended up to ceilings (say no to ladders!).
-Moreover, to the relief of woodworkers, these sanders are installed with a vacuum.
-Now there will be a less chaotic storm of sawdust, how wonderful!

-1. Sanding Block
+ix.
+Sanding Block

 Image of a sanding block

-Are you an efficient conserver of energy?
-If the answer is yes, you’ll be pleased to find that this specific tool does not function on power.
-Simply stating, a sanding block is used to carry sandpaper.
+Simply put, a sanding block is used to carry sandpaper.
 One side of the block remains flat and this is where the sandpaper is placed.
-Whilst, on the other side add-ons, can be used to hold the sandpaper in place.
-These add-ons could include bar-handles, clips, or even teeth.
+On the other side you can install add-ons which can be used to hold the sandpaper in place.
+These add-ons could include bar handles, clips, or even teeth.

-Since this simple sand block calls for no electricity it can be used in wet locations that lack power supplies (how useful!).
 However, since it is a hand tool it could take a while, especially for new woodworkers to grasp the skill for the best finish.
 But worry not, for they are much easier to handle than power sanders.

-1. Table Sander (bench sander)
+x.
+Table Sander (bench sander)

 Image of best table sander

-From the moment you hear the name of the bench sander, you are hit with its greatest downfall.
-It lacks geographical mobility and cannot be moved around.
-But here’s the merit of it; they have a greater power force for sanding compared to the other portable sanders.
-Want to know its strongest mastery?
-You can use both hands to control the workpiece which means greater control and greater results.
+Want to know it’s best feature?
+You can use both hands to control the workpiece which means greater control and better results.
 Furthermore, with the help of fine grit paper, you can end with a smooth leveled finish.

 However, it is worth noting that due to its overpowering supply of power, it is not appropriate for precision work.

-1. Floor Sanders (deck sander, drum sander, floor edger, random orbital floor sander)
+xi.
+Floor Sanders (deck sander, drum sander, floor edger, random orbital floor sander)

 Image of the best floor sander